velartrill/velartrill.github.io/orig/darkest-before-dawn.md

 “Perhaps instead of pestering your betters in want of an excuse to malinger further, you would be more gainfully employed in the bettering of your craft!
 Perhaps, say, in that arcane art of *fastening a manacle* — such that the scum of the dungeons are afforded *fewer* opportunities to wound the high and honorable of courtly society!”

 Her eyebrows rise in alarm.
 “Has— has there been an escape?
-I’ve heard naught of it—”
+I’ve heard naught of it—”b

 “Very nearly so, but had there been, neither of us would yet draw breath to tell you of it, and a living *devil* would now stalk these halls, thirsting for righteous Zyahua blood!
 God within but those wretched Greens — they may almost look human, but make no mistake, they are anything but!
 And now, for want of a chain, an invaluable captive lies dead and a woman of the Court is wounded, all on account of your dismal comrades’ laxity!”
 I wave a finger at her.
 “Fie!
 Get you gone from my sight, ere I exercise my vexation upon your tender flesh!”